 Before we go any further, this is the finished product, with a serious amount of time, effort and money gone into getting it completely restored from the ground up.
 This was one major FJ45 restoration.
 If you’ve ever seen a FJ45 for sale that has had any major work, you’ll know they sell for a small fortune.

 They are as classic as it gets in the 4WD world, and are highly sought after world wide.
+When it comes to comparing old vs new 4WD’s, this is about as old as you can go!

-Obviously, the way it looked when Clayton first got the vehicle was vastly different, but he wasted no time in stripping it down and starting the rebuild process.
 What took place over the next 8 years was nothing short of staggering, with every single nut and bolt removed, and a full rebuild taking place.
 Everything that was damaged or tired was replaced, with genuine parts where possible.

 The FJ45 Landcruiser came in a number of different variants; short wheel base (FJ40), single cab ute, and troopy style, but this single cab Ute was the choice of project!

 A full respray of every panel happened after he’d found decent panels for everything (going through 4 doors in the process) and it was slowly put together.
-You’ll find a lot of FJ45 restoration projects just cover anything dodgy up, but Clayton was determined to do everything to 100% perfection.

 Clayton made his own canopy, from a steel frame and aluminium panels.